lin-stephanie/astro-antfustyle-theme/src/content/blog/adding-new-posts.md

 ## Creating a New Post

 To create a new post, add a new `.md` or `.mdx` file in `src/content/blog/` ([see when to use MDX](https://docs.astro.build/en/guides/integrations-guide/mdx/#why-mdx) for enhanced Markdown features).
-Use a consistent naming scheme (lower-case, dashes instead of spaces), as the filename will be used as the path ([slug](https://docs.astro.build/en/guides/content-collections/#defining-custom-slugs)).
+Use a consistent naming scheme (lower-case, dashes instead of spaces), as the filename will be used as the [path](https://docs.astro.build/en/guides/content-collections/#defining-custom-ids).

 You can organize posts directly under `src/content/blog/` or in nested subdirectories (see [Astro Routing Docs](https://docs.astro.build/en/guides/routing/#rest-parameters) for more):